vuexyz/vuexyz/docs/demo/logo-rings.md

 # Demo: Logo Rings

-This demo shows how to position DOM elements into concentric rings, primarily focusing on the `useStyleTransform()` utility composable.
+This demo shows how to position DOM elements into concentric rings, getting creative with the `useStyleTransform()` utility composable.

 <LogoRingsDemo />